Explore Eddyfi Technologies product lines

 A scan plan is also available for TOFD to show operators if their PCS, probe diameter, and frequency offer full coverage of the weld.

 Introduced to ASME and ISO in recent years, TFM has revolutionized the way we see defects.
-Capture has multi-mode and multi-group capabilities allowing inspectors to use several PAUT probes simultaneously on either side of the weld and combine different TFM modes to better look for defects.
+Cypher has multi-mode and multi-group capabilities allowing inspectors to use several PAUT probes simultaneously on either side of the weld and combine different TFM modes to better look for defects.
 TFM focuses the energy everywhere within a region of interest thus increasing the sensitivity of defect detection and improving defect characterization.
 Higher sensitivity leads to better detection of tip diffractions from planar defects such as lack of fusion and cracks.
 When detected, tip diffractions should be used for defect sizing as explained in ISO 19285.

 The various TFM modes offer unique ways to image defects by considering the rebounds off different boundaries of the component like backwall and front surface echoes.
 These modes can be sensitive to different defect orientations, useful for defect characterization.
-With Capture it is possible to use these modes simultaneously on both sides of the weld.
+With Cypher it is possible to use these modes simultaneously on both sides of the weld.
 The following video shows a 25-millimeter (1-inch) weld inspection using two TT modes, taking the first and second legs into account (so TT and TTTT simultaneously) and two TTT modes sensitive to vertical defects along the backwall.

 When it comes to pipeline integrity, Eddyfi Technologies offers the complete package with advanced phased array ultrasonic testing systems and a combination of scanners and probes for everything from TOFD and PAUT to TFM.
 With a deep understanding of field conditions, our NDT experts can offer the precise solution required for better and faster pipeline integrity assessments.
 Contact our team to discuss your specific requirements today!